inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 ## Deploying InvenioRDM

-First of all login and select the right project in your OpenShift cluster:
+First of all, log in and select the right project in your OpenShift cluster:

 ```console
 $ oc login <your.openshift.cluster>